TommasoBelluzzo/LeagueSpectator/README.md

 ## Source Code

-Methods and classes are completely undocumented and the code contains no descriptive comments; I know it's a bad practice, but I really don't have time to create a proper documentation for this project.
-Nevertheless, everything should be pretty straightforward since it's just a simple form with a few buttons.
+The classes are completely undocumented and the code contains no descriptive comments; I know it's bad practice, but I really don't have time to create a proper documentation for this project.
+Nonetheless, everything should be pretty straightforward since it's just a simple form with a few buttons.